-The Brigham Young return lists (church rosters of the Mormon Battalion) provide some clues about which women were present and likely with their spouses as the Battalion left Council Bluffs, becoming the official laundresses.
-These rolls have been found for Company A, B, and E and contain information about the wife's name, how many people were with the family left behind and where they were located.
+The original "official" laundresses can be identified by some clues from the Brigham Young return lists (church rosters of the Mormon Battalion).
+The document noted which women were present and with their spouses as the Battalion left Council Bluffs.
+These rolls were compiled for Company A, B, and E and contain information about the wife's name, how many people were with the family left behind, and where they were located.
 It also included phrases about future plans and how much money was to be sent back from their pay and to whom.
-Most listed money to be sent back to benefit the Council (Church) and/or family.
+Most soldiers listed money to be sent back to benefit the Council (Church) and/or family.
 Requested by Brigham Young on July 18, the rolls for Company A were officially signed on July 21 and Company B on July 22.
-Company E was submitted later after Fort Leavenworth.
-Company C and D have not been found.
+Company E was submitted later at Fort Leavenworth.
+Per communication with Church leadership, Company C and D were never compiled due to time constraints.
 One phrase - "with him" - was used on the return list related to the women for several men in Company A. Company B also used the phrase "with him" and Company E used the words "with self" which indicated the women were present to accompany the soldier.

-Company A also used a different and specific phrase - "to go on" - for twelve soldiers, many who were officers.
-Almost all of those with that wording listed wagons and teams suggesting they were prepared to travel and likely planning "to go on" to Grand Island, a staging camp for the upcoming winter.
+Some women who joined later and were not original laundresses can be identified with wording from the Brigham Young return list.
+Company A used a specific phrase - "to go on" - for twelve soldiers, many who were officers.
+Almost all of those with that wording listed wagons and teams suggesting they were prepared to travel and likely planning "to go on" to Grand Island, a staging camp for the upcoming winter and traveling west the following spring.
 According to historian Richard Bennett, the plan to send some Saints on to Grand Island was altered by Brigham Young toward the end of July, with the Saints remaining at Council Bluffs and Winter Quarters.

 Based on journals and autobiographies, communication was flowing from the Battalion to the camps of the Saints after the soldiers left Council Bluffs on July 21 and 22.
 Within three days, a few men and letters arrived, suggesting large families could accompany the Battalion with Lt Col Allen's encouragement.

 Cyrena Merrill, wife of Philemon Merrill, later wrote in an autobiography: "After they had gone three days, some returned from the battalion and stated to the camps that Captain Allen had sent them to gather up 50 families of the Battalion boys and they could travel with their husbands to California as the government would pay all the expenses."
-Cyrena arranged for a teamster and traveled with what she called "a company" and arrived with her family at Fort Leavenworth about August 1, but was told by her husband and Elder Pratt it was not wise and she returned to Council Bluffs.
+Cyrena arranged for a teamster and traveled with what she called "a company" and arrived with her family at Fort Leavenworth about August 1.
+She was told by her husband and Elder Pratt it was not wise to accompany the Battalion and she returned to Council Bluffs.
 Philemon Merrill noted in his autobiography "when I with my Brother Lane[?] & Philander Colton Thos S Will...[?] and Clark Stillman volunteered in the Mormon Volunteers and on the 16th of July 1846 lift our wives an little ones & took up our march to Fort Leavenworth where we received our arms and fit out to go into Mexico wich was at war with the United States.
 When I got to Ft Leavenworth my wife came with about 57 familys [members] to the Fort with the expectation of going with me but I could not bring my mind[?] to let her go with me."